 Fortunately, there are signs that are indicating that it is time for a new battery.

-Swollen battery case – if your battery case looks as if it’s been eating a huge meal, it would prove that your battery is in a very bad situation.
-In most of the cases, prolonged exposure to high temperature would result in this situation.
+- Swollen battery case – if your battery case looks as if it’s been eating a huge meal, it would prove that your battery is in a very bad situation.
+In most cases, prolonged exposure to high temperatures would result in this situation.

 The battery is responsible to provide the necessary electrical charge to make your car move, as well as all its electricity requiring items.
 It’s a pretty big responsibility that lies on his “shoulders”, from which we assume that without a battery, as you might guess your car cannot go.